 Our targets extend to our value chain and include a commitment to engage select suppliers to gather and report relevant Scope 3 GHG data.

-More information on these targets and our progress to date can be found in our CDP Climate Change and Water Security disclosures.
+More information on these targets and our progress to date can be found in our 2024 Responsibility Report and in our CDP Climate Change and Water Disclosure.